Frequently Asked Questions for New MVs

 It depends on what you are auditioning for, so here's a brief description of the audition process for each component of the band:

-Drumline Auditions: Prospective drumline members arrive on campus a week before classes begin on Saturday morning for two days of drum instruction and evaluation.
-The drumline is selected in the late afternoon or early evening on Sunday.
-Prospective members spend time playing in both a full drumline ensemble setting as well as numerous breakout sectionals (snares, tenors, basses, cymbals, and mallets).
+Drumline Auditions: Prospective drumline members arrive on campus a week before classes begin on Monday morning for two days of drum instruction and evaluation.
+The drumline is selected in the late afternoon or early evening on Tuesday.
+Prospective members spend time playing in both a full drumline ensemble setting as well as numerous breakout sectionals (snares, tenors, basses, and cymbals).
 We encourage members who are auditioning for the drumline to audition on as many instruments as they feel confident on!

-Flag Corps Auditions: Auditions start the Sunday of Band Camp for flags and consist of four days of instruction and evaluation before performing a set routine as a final audition on Thursday afternoon.
+Flag Corps Auditions: Auditions start the Monday of Band Camp for flags and consist of four days of instruction and evaluation before performing a set routine as a final audition on Wednesday evening.

 Twirler Auditions: If you are interested in twirling, you must first contact Dr. Polly Middleton, Director of The Marching Virginians, to express your interest as well as indicate your twirling background.
 The audition deadline and parameters will then be given over email along with a deadline date for submission.
 The deadline for video submissions is generally in June!